 Each group may determine whatever requirements for its GSR service role that the group conscience deems prudent.
 Some example requirements might be:

 - Having attended at least 10 ITAA meetings

 - Having been in ITAA for 3 months

 - Regularly attending the particular meetings of the group you would represent

-- Being able to attend the business meetings for the group you would represent
+- Being able to attend the ISM for the group you would represent

 - Regularly attending ITAA meetings